thoughtbot/superglue/docs/tutorial.md

 ### Finish

 And that's it.
-Now you have a button that will load content in async fashion, but how does it all work?
-Lets take a look at `loadGreetPath`
+Now you have a button that will load content in an async fashion, but how does it all work?
+Let's take a look at `loadGreetPath`

 ```
 /greet?props_at=data.greet